buzzm/postgresbson/README.md

     make PGUSER=postgres install  # copies .so, .sql, and .control files into target dirs in postgres environment
 ```

-There are way too many build dir permissions, install dir permissions, and other
+There are too many build directory permissions, install directory permissions,
-local oddments to document here, but suffice it to say that postgres and/or root
+and other local oddments to document here, but
-privilege is *not* required to compile and link the shared lib *but* installation
+neither postgres nor root privilege is required to compile and link the shared
-in your particular environment will vary.
+lib but *installation* in your particular environment will vary.

 Quick reference